 Practitioner research consistently suggests AI systems prefer content written at an 8th-to-10th-grade reading level.
 Technical accuracy with accessible language.
 Not dumbed down, but clear and straightforward.

-Here’s the mental model I use.
-Before you publish anything, ask: if an AI had to answer a question about this topic, would it pull from my content or someone else’s?
+The mental model I use: before you publish anything, ask if an AI had to answer a question about this topic, would it pull from my content or someone else’s?
 If the honest answer is someone else’s, you know what to fix.

 Layer 4: Cross-platform authority (the roof)